exercism/go/concepts/range-iteration/introduction.md

 ```

 Now, if you want to only print the index, you can replace the `x` with `_`,
-or simply omit the declaration at all:
+or simply omit the declaration:

 ```go